 From ‘The Cloud’ to business phone collaboration systems, it has never been more practical and profitable to facilitate telecommuting (AKA virtual commuting, mobile commuting, teleworking, remote working).
 Part-time or full-time virtual teams have many proven benefits for employers, staff, and the environment.
-A 2012 Reuters Ipsos worldwide poll indicated one in every five employees work […]
+A Reuters Ipsos worldwide poll indicated one in every five employees work from […]

 By Jordan Fried Offices are so 20th century these days.
 Who really needs the hassle anymore?
 The expense of paying for rent and equipment plus the extra staff needed to keep it clean and functional.
 It used to be that the benefits of having a nice office in a good, convenient location for your business […]